ivome/aca-wall-of-quotes-2017Q1/README.md

 # Wall of Quotes:

+### Matthew Howard
+- "Nothing can stop the man with the right mental attitude from achieving his goal; nothing on earth can help the man with the wrong mental attitude.
+Thomas Jefferson"

 ### Kayne Khoury

 - "If it's worth remembering, it's worth writing down" (My grandpa) Added 02/15/2017